Eliza James (footballer): AFLW career

 James was drafted to Collingwood with the 29th pick of the 2021 AFL Women's draft, which was Collingwood's first pick.
-She made her debut in the first round of the 2022 AFL Women's season at Ikon Park against Carlton.
+She made her debut in the first round of 2022 AFL Women's season 6 at Ikon Park against Carlton.
 In the third round, at GMHBA Stadium against Geelong, she kicked her first goal, showcasing her speed and adding another dimension to Collingwood's forward line.
 At the end of the season she was awarded the Best First Year Player award.
-During the following season, named season seven, James played in the Finals series for the first time with a breakout performance in which she kicked four goals, breaking the record as the first AFLW player to kick four goals in a finals game.
+During 2022 AFL Women's season 7, James played in the Finals series for the first time with a breakout performance in which she kicked four goals, breaking the record as the first AFLW player to kick four goals in a finals game.
 Her performance saw her claim the AFLW MVP of the Week award.